osrf-migration/vrx-wiki/tutorials/AddingSensors.md

 ![newcameras.png](https://bitbucket.org/repo/BgXLzgM/images/2924402190-newcameras.png)

+## Changing the Propulsion Configuration

+In this tutorial you explicitly specify the urdf argument as input to the [sandisland.launch](https://bitbucket.org/osrf/vmrc/src/default/robotx_gazebo/launch/sandisland.launch) file.
+This overrides the method used in the [Propulsion Configuration Tutorial](https://bitbucket.org/osrf/vmrc/wiki/tutorials/PropulsionConfiguration) to specify the thruster layout.

+The original [wamv_gazebo_sensors.urdf.xacro](https://bitbucket.org/osrf/vmrc/src/default/wamv_gazebo/urdf/wamv_gazebo_sensors.urdf.xacro) file includes examples for how to specify the 'T' and 'X' propulsion configuration within your new custom URDF file.

-### Next steps:
+## Next steps:

-To visualize sensors in ROS, check out the [RVIZ tutorial](https://bitbucket.org/osrf/vmrc/wiki/tutorials/Visualizing%20with%20RVIZ)
+ * To visualize sensors in ROS, check out the [RVIZ tutorial](https://bitbucket.org/osrf/vmrc/wiki/tutorials/Visualizing%20with%20RVIZ)